 How to reduce house edges with bonuses and comps?

 Players can significantly reduce the house edge of an online roulette game with the use of bonuses and comp point schemes.
 With so many casinos competing for a persons business, there is no reason to stay with one that does not offer ongoing deals and promotions to keep the bankroll of a player topped up.
 There are two things to look for when comparing how much bonuses will help customers to reduce casinos’ advantage.
 First is the play-through or wager-through requirement.
 This shows how many times a customer needs to bet its bonus amount before the bonus cash can be withdrawn.
-Next is the percentage contribution that each game makes towards this play through.
+Next is the percentage contribution that each live game makes towards this play through.
 Typically, slots are 100%, many table games are 25% and Roulette is between 10% and 20%.
 French Roulette is often excluded all together.

 Many people will try and sell betting systems that claim they will beat the house edge for roulette games.
 Players will have to realise that these strategies won’t work over long term.
 If lucky, a person will have a short term beat of the house edge.
 Down below, there are two recommendations for players who are looking to keep the house edge at a minimum while they enjoy real money online roulette games.